jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ---
 ##Installing the Delivery Pipeline Add-On

-Let's add the Delivery Pipeline Add-on to our app.
+Let's add the Delivery Pipeline Add-On to our app.
 Click on the running instance of your app to view it from Bluemix.
 If prompted, enter your IBM id and password.

 ![Bluemix Instance](/tutorials/jazzrtc/images/running_instance.png "Bluemix Instance")